UnspecifiedLLC/Crazy-Kittens-Game/acceptance/jvm/README.md

 ## Issues
   * some crufty example code should be cleaned out
   * could use more tests of the actual gameplay, development of the KittensPage class
+  * Acceptance test impl is on a branch, not master; do we want to use branches to implement the 'choices' in the adventure?